Cristian Andersen

 Ugo Rondinone has used the figure of a classic clown since the early 1990s in performance art, video, and sculpture.
 Continuing the exploration of that theme, dog days are over features a big-bellied clown with a larger-than-life presence as a stand-in for a modern day shaman.
 In the context of City Hall Park, Rondinone has collaborated with fashion designer Victoria Bartlett to create this contemplative alter ego.

-Presented at different locations around the fountain, Fridays 11:00am – 5:00pm, weather permitting
+Presented at different locations around the fountain, Fridays 11:00 am–5:00 pm, weather permitting

 David Shrigley

 (b.
-1968, Macclesfield, United Kingdom)
+1968, Macclesfield, England)

 Metal Flip Flops, 2001